 The Southeastern Greek Community has a strong, zero-tolerance policy regarding hazing.
 New members are educated on the dangers of hazing.
-Hazing of any type is seen as a serious violation of the university’s policies and should be reported to the Director of Greek Life.
-Southeastern Louisiana University Hazing Policy
+Hazing of any type is seen as a serious violation of the university's policies and should be reported to the Office for Student Engagement or the Office for Student Conduct.

 As a new member, you can expect to attend weekly meetings, community service projects, sisterhood and brotherhood events, and social functions.
 These activities continue in the organization after your new member period is over.
 Your Greek experience will be what you make of it the more you put in to it, the more you will get out of it!